priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - "✅ Weather and beauty of Sonmarg as we passed by"
       - "✅ Well engineered Sonmarg Tunnel"
       - "✅ Drive and terrain between Leh and Srinagar"
+      - "❌ Far too long a drive for a single day"
       - "❌ Road through Khardungla and Zojilla pass"
       - "❌ Traffic before Srinagar due to recent Eid holidays and military checkpoints"
     photos: